spatie/browsershot/README.md

 This package has been tested on MacOS and Ubuntu 16.04.
 If you use another OS your mileage may vary.
 Chrome 59 or higher should be installed on your system.

-On a [Forge](https://forge.laravel.com) provisioned Ubuntu 16.04 server you can install Chrome 59 like this:
+On a [Forge](https://forge.laravel.com) provisioned Ubuntu 16.04 server you can install the latest stable version of Chrome like this:

 ```bash
 sudo wget -q -O - https://dl-ssl.google.com/linux/linux_signing_key.pub | sudo apt-key add -